usaid-cs/yesterday-i-learned/random.md

 1. "Merci" is/was the 85th most common word in French.
 1. Both the [six-continent and seven-continent models of the Earth](https://en.wikipedia.org/wiki/Continent) list Tel Aviv as being in Asia.
 1. [Alfred Nobel](https://en.wikipedia.org/wiki/Alfred_Nobel#Life_and_career) made the Nobel Prize because when his brother died, newspapers mistook that as Alfred, and said "Le marchand de la mort est mort" ("The merchant of death is dead", because he invented dynamite), which he thought was disappointing to be remembered like this.
-1. REM sleep is not light sleep.
-[REM phase](http://blog.addapp.io/deep-sleep-much-need/) is when your brain is active but body is not.
 1. [Florida statute 10-20-life](https://en.wikipedia.org/wiki/10-20-Life): get 10 years in prison if you show a gun during a crime.
 20 years if you fire one.
 Life sentence if you shoot someone.
 1. [The earth spins like a top](https://en.wikipedia.org/wiki/Axial_precession) and its axis tilts back to its original position every 26000 years.
 1. [Germany normally doesn't tolerate dual citizenship](https://en.wikipedia.org/wiki/German_nationality_law#Dual_citizenship), except for the EU, Switzerland, and countries of origin do not allow them to renounce their citizenship, like Iran, Algeria, and Syria.
 Also, TIL some countries don't let you renounce your citizenship.